lgueye/lgueye.github.io/_posts/2019-10-03-platform-developer-episode-0.md

 By now, you should have a pretty good picture of the 2 critical constraints of the platform.

 Addressing the correctness is the responsibility of the software: we simply can't save on automated tests.
-The software design was driven upfront by tests scenarii.
+The software design was driven upfront by tests scenarios.

-One of the trickiest part was to be able to control the time which was had been made so much easier with the java 8 Time API.
+One of the trickiest part was to be able to control the time which had been made so much easier with the java 8 Time API.

 The other non trivial part was related to the asynchronous nature of the system: a lot of communications between backends involve producer backends sending messages to queues then consumers backends reacting on such notifications.
 We needed to assert some expected state of the system `within X ms`.

 Addressing the availability of the system was the responsibility of the platform.
-But I would nuance this claim because availability implicitly forces your software to support `distribution` (cross datacenter distribution or single datacecenter distribution) and everybody knows that distributed comes with its own sets of challenges, the most difficult one being properly handling state distribution (ie transactions atomicity).
+But I would nuance this claim because availability implicitly forces your software to support `distribution` (cross data-center distribution or single data-center distribution) and everybody knows that distributed comes with its own sets of challenges, the most difficult one being handling state distribution properly (ie transactions atomicity).

 Once you go distributed (because you need to tackle availability) you can't go half way.
 Your entire stack needs to be distributed.
 This is not entirely true: the business-critical components need to be distributed.
 Others could technically be unavailable without any client noticing the difference.
 That's why we conducted an analysis to assert each component business criticity which helped us focusing our efforts.
 Find below the summary: